Alpheus Waters Wilson: Career

 In 1853, Wilson was received on trial in Baltimore Conference Methodist Episcopal Church.
 He served four years as junior preacher and two years as pastor of circuits.
 From 1859 to 1870, Wilson was a supernumerary member of the conference.
 He practiced law sometime during this period.
 Around 1866, Wilson and the Baltimore Conference moved to the Methodist Episcopal Church, South.
 He founded Trinity Church, the first Southern Methodist church in Baltimore.
 From 1870 to 1873, Wilson was presiding elder of the Washington District.
 From 1873 to 1877, he was pastor of Mount Vernon Place Church in Washington City.
 He was a pastor of Calvary Church in Baltimore from March 1877 to May 1878.
 In 1878, Wilson was made secretary of the board of missions and in 1882, he was consecrated as a bishop.
 From 1898 to his death, Wilson was senior bishop, succeeding Bishop John Christian Keener.
 He also served as president of the board of missions and chairman of the College of Bishops.

 In 1886, 1888 and 1890, he took bishop tours around the world.
 He traveled to Japan, Korea and China in 1898–1900 and 1907.
 He was a delegate to the ecumenical conference in London in 1881 and 1901.
 He was also a delegate to the ecumenical conference in Washington, D.C., in 1891 and Toronto in 1911.
 Wilson visited Brazil on mission inspection from 1892 to 1903.

-Wilson wrote religious articles and papers, including the books "Mission: Witnesses to Christ".
+Wilson wrote religious articles and papers, including the book "Mission: Witnesses to Christ".